adbar/simplemma/training/README.rst

-   UD release (``UD_HANDLE`` in the script) via the LINDAT/CLARIAH-CZ REST API, downloads and checksums the treebanks archive, and copies every supported language's train/dev/test files to ``training/data/UD/splits/`` -- the one on-disk representation all evaluators read (whole-treebank scoring chains the splits per dataset; per-split evaluation keeps the dev/test boundary).
+   UD release (``UD_HANDLE`` in the script) via the LINDAT/CLARIAH-CZ REST API, downloads and checksums the treebanks archive, and copies every supported language's train/dev/test files to ``training/data/UD/splits/`` -- the one on-disk representation all evaluators read, kept split so that every tool has to name the split it wants (see step 3).
    To move to a newer UD release, update ``UD_VERSION``/``UD_HANDLE`` at the top of the script (find the new release's handle at `Universal Dependencies <https://universaldependencies.org/#download>`_,